SomeWeekendReading/someweekendreading.github.io/_posts/2025-07-26-ceterum-censeo.md

-4. Her tunic is emblazoned "[SPQR](https://en.wikipedia.org/wiki/SPQR)", which in Roman times meant "Senatus Populusque Romanus", or "the Roman Senate and People" (the "Q" is the "-que" enclitic which encodes an "and" between the nominative-case nouns which precede).
+4. Her tunic is emblazoned "[SPQR](https://en.wikipedia.org/wiki/SPQR)", which in Roman times meant "Senatus Populusque Romanus", or "the Roman Senate and People" (the "Q" is the "-que" enclitic which encodes an "and" between the nominative-case nouns which precede it).

    This was blazoned on coins, documents, and the sigils carried in front of legions.
 It emphasized the governmental authority of whatever document or group of soldiers were